coda/packs-sdk/docs/tutorials/get-started/cli.md

     npx coda init
     ```

-    The `coda init` command creates the basic skeleton of a Pack based off of our [template Pack](https://github.com/coda/packs-examples/tree/main/examples/template).
+    The `coda init` command creates the basic skeleton of a Pack based off of our [template Pack][template_pack].
 It's not required, but it's a fast way to get started.

 Your directory should now contain the following files: